JanHett/spice/README.md

 #### A note on the name

 I named this structure `nd_vector` because it's closer to a `std::vector` than a `std::array` in that it is a dynamically allocated data structure.
-I don't love it, though, since vector implies a one-dimensional data structure.
+However, since the term *vector* implies a one-dimensional data structure I would very much like to replace it with something more appropriate.
 Suggestions are welcome.

 ### View over N-Dimensional slices of `nd_vector`s: [`nd_span`](https://janhett.github.io/spice/classspice_1_1nd__vector__impl.html)